emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Assassin
 You've trained to assassinate your foes, and you do so with tenacity and precision.

-If you Strike a Surprised creature, you deal an additional 2d6 Precision damage.
+If you Strike a Surprised creature, you deal an additional 3d6 Precision damage.
 You can only gain this benefit once per encounter.

 ### Barbarian
 Bariarians are fierce warriors of primitive backround who can enter a battle rage.

-As a Quick action, you can enter into a raging frenzy.
+Once during your turn, you can use a Free action to enter into a raging frenzy.
 If you do, you gain 5 temporary hit points and for 1 minute, you gain a +1 status bonus to Might checks and to damage rolls that add your Might.
 You can't wear heavy armor while using this ability.
 Once you activitate this ability, you can't use it again until 10 minutes have passed.

 ### Bastion
 Some say offense is the best defense, but you know better.
 The best defense is a massive shield between you and your enemies.